Hodge modules and cobordism classes

 Taking an appropriate basis of $V'$, this means that $S'$ is represented by a matrix of the form

 Here $A$ is symmetric, $I$ is the identity matrix, and the matrix corresponding to $S$ is denoted also by $S$.
 Replacing the basis of $V'$ appropriately, we can then assume that $A\eq B\eq 0$ by a well-known argument in linear algebra (using ${}^t\!E_{\al,p,q}\1S'E_{\al,p,q}$, where the $(i,j)$-component of $E_{\al,p,q}\mi I$ is $\al$ if $(i,j)\eq(p,q)$, and it vanishes otherwise).
-So the desired isomorphism follows. \msn {\bf Remark~1.2b.} By Theorems~1.1 and 1.2 we have the well-defined $L$-class transformation from $\Om_A(X)$ to $H_{2\1\ssb}(X,\Q)$ for compact algebraic varieties $X$ as in \cite{GM}, \cite{CS}, \cite{Ba1}, where a {\it cohomotopy} $f:X\to S^{2k}$ is used.
+So the desired isomorphism follows. \htt{R1.2b}{}\msn {\bf Remark~1.2b.} Using Theorems~T1.1{1.1} and T1.2{1.2}, we can construct the well-defined $L$-class transformation from $\Om_A(X)$ to $H_{2\1\ssb}(X,\Q)$ for {\it compact\1} algebraic varieties $X$ as in \cite{GM}, \cite{CS}, \cite{Ba1}, where a {\it cohomotopy} $f:X\to S^{2k}$ is used.
 Indeed, we see that the signature of the shifted restriction of $(\F,S)$ to the fiber of the north pole of $S^{2k}$ depends only on the cobordism class using the pushforward to the north pole.
 Although $f$ is not algebraic, we can apply a similar argument.
-Note also that $X$ may be replaced by a product with $S^{2m}$, and $(\F,S)$ by a shifted pull-back to the product, see {\it loc.\,cit.} \msn {\bf 1.3.~Hodge modules.} For a smooth variety $X$ and for a subfield $A\subset\R$, we denote by ${\rm MF}_h(\D_X,A)$ the category of holonomic filtered $\D_X$-modules with $A$-structure $((M,F),K,\al)$.
+Note also that $X$ may be replaced by a product with $S^{2m}$, and $(\F,S)$ by a shifted pull-back to the product as in \cite{Ba1}. \htt{R1.2c}{}\msn {\bf Remark~1.2c.} According to the referee, there are apparently only {\it surjections\1} from the cobordism groups and Witt groups in the literature (\cite{Bal}, \cite{BSY}, \cite{SW}, \cite{Wo}, \cite{Yo}, etc.) to those constructed in this paper, but they are actually {\it isomorphisms\1} using \cite[Thm.\,7.4]{Yo}, \cite[Prop.\,2.14]{SW}, \cite{Wo}, etc. This problem does not seem to be serious in case the reader is interested only in the $L$-classes.
+This issue may be better discussed in a different paper, since it seems rather technically complicated.
+(Note that the cobordism relation is not used in the proof of Proposition~P1{1}, since we show the independence of the {\it isomorphism class\1} of $(K_{\R}^{\ssb},S_{\R})$ under the choice of the polarization $S$ by constructing an {\it automorphism\1} of the complex $K_{\R}^{\ssb}$, see 2.1{2.1} below.
+This also applies to the corresponding result in \cite{FP}.) \msn {\bf 1.3.~Hodge modules.} For a smooth variety $X$ and for a subfield $A\subset\R$, we denote by ${\rm MF}_h(\D_X,A)$ the category of holonomic filtered $\D_X$-modules with $A$-structure $((M,F),K,\al)$.
 Here $(M,F)$ is a holonomic (analytic) $\D_X$-module with a good filtration $F$, $K$ is a $A$-complex with constructible cohomology sheaves on $X$, and the following isomorphisms of $\C$-complexes is given: